Python API Reference

 Returns:

-- trace object representing currently active execution, e.g. inference.
+- span object representing currently active operation, e.g. inference.

 graphsignal.trace_function